Is Chicken Good for Fatty Liver? [Answer & Tips]

 How to cook chicken for fatty liver

-I mentioned already that the way you cook your chicken is also very important in keeping it healthy or making it one of the fatty liver foods you should stop eating.
+I already mentioned that the way you cook your chicken is very important in keeping it healthy or making it one of the fatty liver foods you should stop eating.

 Yes, chicken breasts are ok for fatty liver, but this doesn’t mean that you can deep fry them or turn them into a schnitzel or anything like that.